Did you know that most BCAAs in the market are made from human hair, duck feathers, and animal skin/hair! Yikes!

 So who cares?
 I love me some hair and feathers in my shakes….

 Ultimately the choice is yours, but here at Driven Nutrition, the little things always matter.
 Besides the fact that the raw materials used to make these free-form amino acids is so much more sustainable than human or animal skin/hair/feathers, the process is also much gentler, because the harsh chemicals used to treat skin-related keratin aren’t used.
 We also feel that fermented vegan BCAAs, or any fermented aminos for that matter, also taste much better.
 Although they do have a slightly more sour taste than regular aminos, for our vegan/vegetarian customers, the choice is clear.

 Here at Driven Nutrition, we are not looking to cut corners.
 For us, it’s all about putting out the best possible products containing the best possible ingredients for our customers.
-When you are shopping products in the market, please make sure you’re comparing apples to apples, and always be equipped with truthful information.
-We always prioritize what you, our customer, is consuming rather than our bottom line when it comes to our Amino, or any of our products for that matter.
+When you are shopping for products in the market, please make sure you’re comparing apples to apples, and always be equipped with truthful information.
+We always prioritize what you, our customers, are consuming rather than our bottom line when it comes to our Amino or any of our products for that matter.
 When looking to buy your next pre-workout, amino acid concoction or raw/bulk amino acids, always read between the lines and don’t be afraid to ask your supplement company/manufacturer about where their amino acids and products are from and how they are derived.